Derbzzzzzz/C-CS3330-Hw5/README.md

 decide how they want them cooked, add toppings, retrieve pizzas by their order ID, remove pizzas from an order, and check for uncooked pizzas.
 The project implements ENUMS to represent the pizza types, toppings, and cookingStyle.

 The project also demonstrates how the factory and strategy design pattern can be used.
-As the factory design pattern is used to create new pizzas from a centralized location.
+The factory design pattern is used to create new pizzas from a centralized location.
 The pizzas are grouped by an abstract class and the PizzaCookingfactory instantiates new types of pizzas.
 The strategy design pattern is used to select what cooking style should be used.
-An interface is used to group all the different cookign strategies and then the PizzaOrder class provides a way for the user to select what strategy is used.
-Each of the different cooking strategies change how the code functions (by setting different cookingPrices, for example).
+An interface is used to group all the different cooking strategies and then the PizzaOrder class provides a way for the user to select what strategy is used.
+Each of the different cooking strategies changes how the code functions (by setting different cookingPrices, for example).